MillionConcepts/lhorizon/docs/paper.md

 comes at a performance cost.
 The cost is irrelevant for many applications but quite relevant for use cases with tens to hundreds of thousands of data points per analysis.
-We wrote an entirely new response parser using only builtins, _NumPy_, and _pandas_, resulting in performance improvements of a factor 10-100x.
+We wrote an entirely new response parser using only builtins, _NumPy_, and _pandas_, resulting in performance improvements of a factor of 10-100x.
 (Since then, there have been significant backend improvements in _astropy_ tables, and `lhorizon` typically offers only about 10x speed and 50% memory reduction over the latest version of `jplhorizons`.
 Benchmark notebooks are available in our GitHub repository.)

 We submitted minimal workarounds for the API issues to _astroquery_, but the changes we made in our fork were too extensive to be folded into